Dogs that bark incessantly are very annoying

 For us, as dog owners, the ‘bark’ cue is important.
 You will need a reliable way of getting your dog to bark repeatedly, so that you can repeatedly practice your ‘no bark’ cue.

-Teaching the dog to bark on cue gives you a reliable way to trigger the behaviour in order to practice the opposite.
+Teaching the dog to bark on cue gives you a reliable way to trigger the behavior in order to practice the opposite.

 Let’s take a look now at how to stop dogs yapping for attention or out of sheer joy.